Faculty Computing Allowance¶

 Download the Faculty Computing Allowance info packet.

 The Faculty Computing Allowance (FCA) provides up to 300K Service Units (SUs) of free compute time per academic year to all qualified UC Berkeley faculty/PIs, where one SU is equivalent to one compute cycle on the latest standard hardware.
 (Allowances are prorated based on month of application during the allowance year, which starts on June 1 and ends on May 31 the following year.)
 PIs can also pool their allowances if their groups are working together; however, this must be specified when the allowance is initially setup or during the annual renewal period.
 Please note that allowances can be shared but are not transferable.
+See our facilities statement, suitable for inclusion in grant proposals, for a summary of the services provided by Berkeley Research Computing.
 People needing more compute time beyond their allowance should review the options for getting more computing time for a project.
 Savio cluster project names for these allocations start with a '

 fc_’ prefix; for example

 As a service provided at no cost to researchers, an FCA does not guarantee access to the full amount of SUs.
 SUs spent on jobs killed due to unplanned outages cannot be reimbursed.